JakuJ/minecraft-clone/README.md

 * Transparent and semi-transparent blocks (leaves, water)
 * Seeded terrain generation based on simplex noise
 * Two renderers - one based on glDrawElementArrays, and one based on instancing
-* Simple sky block and distance-based fog
+* Simple sky block
+* Day and night cycle with dynamic lighting during sunset and dusk

 ## Extra stuff
 * GitHub Actions pipeline for releases on Linux and MacOS (Windows in the future)